kcl-lang/kcl-lang.io/docs/user_docs/support/faq-kcl.md

 ## 45. Why do we get an error when a variable is assigned an enumeration type (a literal union type)?

-In KCL, a attribute defined as a literal union type is only allowed to receive a literal value or a variable of the same literal union type during assignment.
+In KCL, an attribute defined as a literal union type is only allowed to receive a literal value or a variable of the same literal union type during assignment.
 For example, the following code is correct:

 ```python
 schema Data: